Top three sailing accomplishments:

-11th at the 2023 29er world championships
+11th at the 2023 29er world championships.

 How did you get into sailing?

 I started sailing in a Mistral with my dad when I was 8.
 We would sail out of Tamaki Yacht Club and do some of the weekend racing and regattas.
+I then sailed Optimists at Kohimarama Yacht Club.

 What is your favourite food after a long day on the water?

-Cereal or sushi.
+Cereal or chocolate milk.

 Where is your favourite place to sail?